12 Essential Tips Before Buying Real Estate Overseas.

 Needless to say, you can easily find yourself seeking out tips and guidelines.
 Having a streamlined resource with some basic tips to consider and remember when buying real estate overseas is extremely helpful.

 That is exactly what you have in front of you right now.
 This guide provides some basic tips for buying real estate overseas, covering a range of topics.
 Check back in with us in the coming days to hear even more tips on other specific topics related to buying real estate overseas.

 Easy (But Easily Overlooked) Tips:

 1. You need two local professionals to help you: Always hire a local attorney to help guide you through all legal matters when buying foreign real estate.
-And – use a local local international buyer’s agent to get you started, to explain the market to you, to help you stay organized, and to get you the best deal.
+And – use a local international buyer’s agent to get you started, to explain the market to you, to help you stay organized, and to get you the best deal.

 2. Make sure you understand what’s in a square foot calculation.
-When buying property overseas, be aware that square foot measurements often include indoor and outdoor space, including patios, walkways, and balconies.
+When buying property overseas, be aware that square-foot measurements often include indoor and outdoor space, including patios, walkways, and balconies.
 In the U.S., it’s almost always just the indoor, air-conditioned space.

 3. Most countries have some sort of fee for entering or acquiring a visa.
 Sometimes this fee needs to be paid before leaving your home country; sometimes it can be paid upon entering your destination country.
-Be aware of this, do research before traveling so you are prepared.
+Be aware of this, do research before travelling so you are prepared.
 For example, it costs $10 USD to enter Nicaragua.

 What to Ask:

 4. When buying foreign real estate, other foreigners who live or own real estate in that country can be excellent resources about investing in overseas real estate.